timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 > If you would like to learn more about **NgRx Actions**, then check out the [official docs](https://ngrx.io/guide/store/actions).

 Create a new file underneath the `upload-file-store` folder, named `actions.ts`.
 This file will hold the actions we want to make available on this store.

 We will create the following actions on our feature store:

-* `UPLOAD_REQUEST` - This action is dispatched from the file upload form, it's payload will contain the actual `File` being uploaded.
+- `UPLOAD_REQUEST` - This action is dispatched from the file upload form, it's payload will contain the actual `File` being uploaded.

-* `UPLOAD_CANCEL` - This action is dispatched from the file upload form when the cancel button is clicked.
+- `UPLOAD_CANCEL` - This action is dispatched from the file upload form when the cancel button is clicked.
 This will be used to cancel uploads in progress.

-* `UPLOAD_RESET` - This action is dispatched from the file upload form when the reset button is clicked.
+- `UPLOAD_RESET` - This action is dispatched from the file upload form when the reset button is clicked.
 This will be used to reset the state of the store to defaults.

-* `UPLOAD_STARTED` - This action is dispatched from the file upload effect, `HttpClient` when the API reports the `HttpEventType.Sent` event.
+- `UPLOAD_STARTED` - This action is dispatched from the file upload effect, `HttpClient` when the API reports the `HttpEventType.Sent` event.

-* `UPLOAD_PROGRESS` - This action is dispatched from the file upload effect, `HttpClient` when the API reports the `HttpEventType.UploadProgress` event.
-The payload will container the progress percentage as a whole number.
+- `UPLOAD_PROGRESS` - This action is dispatched from the file upload effect, `HttpClient` when the API reports the `HttpEventType.UploadProgress` event.
+The payload will contain the progress percentage as a whole number.

-* `UPLOAD_FAILURE` - This action is dispatched from the file upload effect when the API returns an error, or there is an `HttpEventType.ResponseHeader` or `HttpEventType.Response` with an `event.status !== 200`, or when an unknown `HttpEventType` is returned.
+- `UPLOAD_FAILURE` - This action is dispatched from the file upload effect when the API returns an error, or there is an `HttpEventType.ResponseHeader` or `HttpEventType.Response` with an `event.status !== 200`, or when an unknown `HttpEventType` is returned.
 The payload will contain the specific error message returned from the API and place it into an `error` field on the store.

-* `UPLOAD_COMPLETED` - This action is dispatched from the file upload effect when the API reports a `HttpEventType.ResponseHeader` or `HttpEventType.Response` event `event.status === 200`.
+- `UPLOAD_COMPLETED` - This action is dispatched from the file upload effect when the API reports a `HttpEventType.ResponseHeader` or `HttpEventType.Response` event `event.status === 200`.
 There is no payload as the API just returns a `200 OK` repsonse.

 The final `actions.ts` file will look as follows: